-The heart of cleanup activities is to focus on the scope of work and to standardize the ways in which site rehabilitation work is conducted.
+The underpinning of the Bureau's innovative baseline program structure is to focus on the scope of work and to standardize the ways in which site rehabilitation work is conducted.
 The Bureau developed "templates" which provided for standardized forms and pricing schedules for activities conducted on a job site.
-This innovative structure and approach has significantly reduced or eliminated negotiation time with cleanup contractors, reduced or eliminated subcontractor bidding requirements, resulting in more sites being assessed and remediated.
+This innovative structure and approach has significantly reduced or eliminated negotiation times with cleanup contractors, reduced or eliminated subcontractor bidding requirements, resulting in more sites being assessed, remediated and closed.
 In addition, the Bureau established a standard operating procedure manual (SOP) and numerous geological and engineering technical guidance documents to ensure consistency throughout the program for both internal operations and the cleanup industry.